What is an autopsy?

 You may limit the autopsy in any manner you wish.
 For example, you can restrict it to a specific organ or area of the body.

-A medical examiner can order an autopsy without the family’s permission.
+A medical examiner (a doctor who investigates sudden, unexpected, or violent deaths) can order an autopsy without the family’s permission.
 This can happen if the cause of death is unclear or suspicious.

 What is the procedure for an autopsy?

 First, the pathologist looks at the outside of the body.
-He or she looks for clues about the cause of death.
+They will look for clues about the cause of death.
 Next, they examine the internal organs.
 They cut a Y or U shape into the chest and down the abdomen.
 They look at the organs.
 They take tissue samples as needed to look at under a microscope.
 They may remove the organs completely to examine them.

 They also may run toxicology or other lab tests.
 These tests check for drugs or chemicals in the blood, urine, or saliva.
 When they are finished observing and testing, everything is returned to the body.
 Then the body is sewn up.
 Sometimes the organs are kept for teaching and research.

 The autopsy takes from 2 to 4 hours.
 The autopsy room looks similar to an operating room.
-An atmosphere of dignity and respect for the deceased is maintained at all times.
+An atmosphere of dignity and respect for the deceased is always maintained.

 When will the results of an autopsy be known?